ksjones3/CodeRefactor/README.md

 Multi-Class Classifiation Model File Order:

+  0. featureExploration.ipynb - Histograms of the features and made and the exploration of left to the user.

   1. pairingDatapointsForGNN.ipynb - This file uses the content of the GeneralFunctions.ipynb file to prepare and process the data from a ROOT file, which contains information regarding 100 events.
 The data are converted into numpy arrays and the dimensions are checked to ensure the structure makes sense.
 Labels are created for